AndrewWisbar/ArduinoNano_Euclidean_Rhythm/README.md

 ![10 beats distributed on 16 steps](/assets/images/10_16.PNG)

-The rotation control allows the user to shift the beginning of the pattern by 0 - 15 steps so with the original pattern
+The rotation control allows the user to shift the beginning of the pattern by 0 - 15 steps so with the original pattern:

 ![5 beats distributed on 16 steps](/assets/images/5_16.PNG)

-Adding a rotation of 2 would result in the following pattern
+Adding a rotation of 2 would result in the following pattern:

 ![5 beats distributed on 16 steps with a rotation of two steps](/assets/images/5_16_rot2.PNG)